scienmanas/ValenTiner/README.md

 ![Logo](https://github.com/scienmanas/Valentine-Proposal-Website/assets/99756067/1b2b124f-6011-49af-9242-f3cf70e49d74)

+# ValenTiner

-A Website to propose to your crush on valentine's day
+A Website to propose to your crush on valentine's day .
+It is a simple and beautiful website to propose to your crush on valentine's day.
+It is responsive and customizable.
+You can easily edit the `index.html` file to add your own images and text.
+You can host the website on [GitHub Pages](https://pages.github.com/) or on [Vercel](https://vercel.com/).

 ## Features
 - [x] Responsive